 Where: The vigil may take place in the home of the deceased, at the funeral home, or in the church.

-Minister: A priest, deacon, or layperson may preside at this liturgy.
+Minister: A priest, deacon, or lay minister may lead this prayer.

-Content: The vigil takes the form of the liturgy of the word.
-It centers on readings from sacred Scripture, songs, psalms, and intercessory prayer.
-A brief homily/reflection by the presider is also included.
+Content: The vigil takes the form of the Liturgy of the Word.
+It includes readings from sacred Scripture, song(s), psalm(s), and intercessory prayer.
+A brief homily/reflection by the leader is also included.
 The vigil service is the best time for family and friends to offer stories, reflections, and eulogies on the life of the deceased, rather than at the funeral Mass.
 Devotional prayers, such as the rosary, may not replace the vigil service.

 The funeral Mass is the central liturgical celebration for the deceased.

 The Catholic community reaffirms in sign and symbol, word and gesture that through baptism we share in Christ’s death and resurrection, and look forward to the day when we will be raised up and united in the kingdom of light and peace.

 When: The funeral Mass is normally celebrated the evening before, or on the day of burial.